 How Much Fabric Do I Need?

 Before you even think about fabric, the first step is to get your pole or track fittings in position.
 There’s an art to measuring up.
 Using a metal tape measure, fit your curtain track or pole 10-20cm above the window, and 15-30cm either side of it.
-When measuring the length of the pole, measure in-between the finials (ie. don’t include them).
+When measuring the length of the pole, measure in-between the finials (don’t include the finials).

 How Much Fabric Do I Need For The Curtain Drop?

 There’s no wrong answer when it comes to curtain length but nothing should happen by accident.
 As such, it’s vital you measure before you order your curtain fabric, so you achieve your dream look and don’t waste money on material you won’t use.

 It's fairly common for full length curtains to sit just off the floor, which also allows for the curtains to hang nice and straight and generally keeps them off the floor.

 After deciding what style you want your curtains to be, you must then decide on the curtain heading you want and whether you have a track or a pole, as this will determine where you start measuring from.